-The original donut, or should I say the predecessor of the -day donut, was called olykoeks.
+The original donut, or should I say the predecessor of the modern-day donut, was called olykoeks.
 Now, I know what you're thinking, that doesn't sound very appetizing, does it?
 Well, you're right.
 The name olykoeks, which originated in the Netherlands, translates to “oily cakes” in English.
 Not exactly the most enticing name for a beloved treat.

 But let's delve a bit deeper into the history of the donut.
 The olykoeks were brought to Manhattan, which was then known as New Amsterdam, by the Dutch settlers in the 17th century.
 These olykoeks were essentially balls of dough that were fried in pork fat until golden and crispy.
 They were often flavored with spices like cinnamon and nutmeg, giving them a warm and comforting taste.

 Now, I must admit, the idea of fried balls of dough in pork fat may not sound particularly appealing to our modern sensibilities.
 But back then, these olykoeks were a popular treat among the Dutch settlers.
-They would enjoy them with a cup of or , savoring the indulgence of a sweet and rich snack.
+They would enjoy them with a cup of coffee or tea, savoring the indulgence of a sweet and rich snack.

 Over time, the olykoeks evolved.
 People began experimenting with different shapes and fillings.
 The traditional ball shape gave way to the ring shape, which is more commonly associated with donuts today.
 The hole in the center served a practical purpose – it allowed the dough to cook more evenly and prevented the center from being undercooked.